LinlyAC/City1M-dataset/README.md

 ### City1M-PersonModels
 We also provided the pedestrian 3D models used in the City1M.
-We produced 45000 models for our dataset.
+We produced 46,000 models for our dataset, in which 45,000 models with IDs between 1 and 45,000 are actually used to construct the dataset, and the rest 1,000 ones are for standby.
 Each pedestrian model is an FBX file, together with texture files in the `Texture directory`.